 - I am open-minded to experimenting and trying new things.

 - I want to be healthy and so I can be my best self–not just to look better in my clothes.

 What else do I like to do?

 When I’m not immersed in nutrition, I am with my 5 daughters, 3 step-children, and husband.
-My first husband passed away August 16, 2020 from cancer.
-My daughters are my motivation every day to take care of myself.
+My first husband passed away from cancer in 2020.
+My family is my motivation every day to take care of myself.
 I also like to walk/run, garden, spend time outside, do family history, and bake.
 If I can ever find a spare moment, I love to read and craft.